pgollucci/cdk-spot-one/README.md

 # SSH connect

-By default the `cdk-spot-one` does not assign any SSH public key for you on the instance.
+By default the `cdk-spot-one` does not bind any SSH public key for you on the instance.
 You are encouraged to use `ec2-instance-connect` to send your public key from local followed by one-time SSH connect.

 For example: